Erdk/introtoprofiling/README.md

 perf (flat + call) | 299.25s user 90.70s system 719% cpu 54.199 total
 callgrind (-02 -g) | 4699.96s user 17.50s system 100% cpu 1:18:30.59 total

 Keep in mind that despite that `callgrind` took less seconds than `gprof` total execution time was much longer.
 Code instrumented with `gprof` runs directly on CPU, when with `callgrind` inside `valgrind`'s simulator, which runs on single CPU and serializes all ops.
 The fastest of all three was `perf`, and in my opinion is the best option to use.
-If for some reason you couldn't run `perf` (e.g. you couldn't prepend command) the next option would be `gprof`. `callgrind` could be used if you really, **really** need not statistical aproximation but 100% correct profile.
+If for some reason you couldn't run `perf` (e.g. you couldn't prepend command) the next option would be `gprof`. `callgrind` could be used if you really, **really** need 100% accurate profile.
 Given the methodology I propose here (get rough idea what's going on and then use other tools to inspect specific codepaths) I don't think it would be a good match for this stage.

 # 2. "Scalpel"